Sioux Wars: The early 1870s fights

 On May 7, 1868, the Crow tribe ceded land to the United States, including areas along the Yellowstone, Montana.
 The army came under attack by Lakotas in 1872, while it protected surveying expeditions for the Northern Pacific Railway down the river.
 The next year, the Lakotas carried out attacks on the U.S. army in the five years old U.S. territory at Honsinger Bluff and Pease Bottom.
-Further east, soldiers and Arikara scouts from Fort McKean at the Missouri had to fight attacking Lakotas on August 26, 1872.
-Nearly 300 Lakotas attacked the fort on October 14.
+Further east, soldiers and Arikara scouts from Fort McKean at the Missouri had to fight attacking Lakotas on August 26, 1872.Dunlay, Thomas W. (1982).
+Wolves for the Blue Soldiers.
+Indian Scouts and Auxiliaries with the United States Army, 1860–90.
+Lincoln and London. p.
+49. Nearly 300 Lakotas attacked the fort on October 14.
 Around 100 Lakotas attacked close by Fort Abraham Lincoln on May 7, 1873.
 Both forts were located in former Lakota territory, which the tribe had ceded to the United States at the same time as the establishment of the Great Sioux Reservation in 1868.

-Especially after the Lakota massacre on the Pawnee Indians in the south-western Nebraska on August 5, 1873, the Commissioner of Indian Affairs advocated a firmer line against all Lakotas harassing people, both Indians and whites, outside the recognized 1868 Lakota domain.
-"In his 1873 annual report he recommended ... that those [Sioux] Indians roaming west of the Dakota line be forced by the military to come in to the Great Sioux Reservation".
+Especially after the Lakota massacre on the Pawnee Indians in the south-western Nebraska on August 5, 1873, the Commissioner of Indian Affairs advocated a firmer line against all Lakotas harassing people, both Indians and whites, outside the recognized 1868 Lakota domain.McGinnis, Anthony (1990): Counting Coup and Cutting Horses.
+Intertribal Warfare on the Northern Plains, 1738–1889.
+Evergreen. p.
+129. "In his 1873 annual report he recommended ... that those [Sioux] Indians roaming west of the Dakota line be forced by the military to come in to the Great Sioux Reservation".
 "The Great Sioux War" could have started in 1873, but nothing came about.